Learning Neuro-Symbolic Relational Transition Models for Bilevel Planning: Learning NSRTs

 \subsection{Learning the Symbolic Components}

 We now show how to learn NSRT parameters $\param$, symbolic preconditions $P$, and symbolic effects $E$ for each partition $\psi \in \Psi$.
 First, we define a mapping \textsc{Ref} that maps a transition $\tau$ to a subset of objects in $\tau$ that are ``involved'' in the transition.
-In practice, we implement $\textsc{Ref}(\tau)$ by selecting all objects that appear in $\textsc{Eff}(\tau)$.\footnote{This suffices for our experiments, but it cannot capture ``action at a distance,'' where some object influences a transition without itself changing; other implementations of \textsc{Ref} could be used.} By construction of our partitions, every transition $\tau \in \psi$ will have equivalent $\textsc{Ref}(\tau)$, up to object renaming.
+In practice, we implement $\textsc{Ref}(\tau)$ by selecting all objects that appear in $\textsc{Eff}(\tau)$.\footnote{This suffices for our experiments, but it cannot capture ``indirect effects,'' where some objects influence a transition without themselves changing; other implementations of \textsc{Ref} could be used instead.} By construction of our partitions, every transition $\tau \in \psi$ will have equivalent $\textsc{Ref}(\tau)$, up to object renaming.
 We thus introduce NSRT parameters $\param$ corresponding to the types of all the objects in any arbitrarily chosen transition's $\textsc{Ref}(\tau)$.
 For each $\tau \in \psi$, let $\sigma_\tau$ be a bijective mapping from these parameters $\param$ to the objects in $\textsc{Ref}(\tau)$.
-The NSRT symbolic effects follow by construction: $E = \sigma_\tau^{-1}[\textsc{Eff}(\tau)]$ for any arbitrarily chosen $\tau \in \psi$.
+The NSRT symbolic effects follow by construction: $E = \sigma_\tau^{-1}[\textsc{Eff}(\tau)]$ for any arbitrary $\tau \in \psi$.

-To learn the symbolic preconditions $P$ for the NSRT corresponding to partition $\psi$, we use a simple inductive approach~\cite{bonet2019learning} that restricts learning by assuming that for each lifted effect set seen in the data, there is exactly one lifted precondition set.\footnote{See \citet{silver2021learning} for an alternative method that avoids this assumption, with greater computational cost.} By this assumption, the preconditions follow from an intersection: where \textsc{Project} maps $\textsc{Abstract}(s)$ to the subset of atoms whose objects are all in $\textsc{Ref}(\tau)$. \emph{See the example in \appref{subsec:pseudocode}.} Note that by construction, two different learned NSRTs cannot cover (\defref{defn:covered}) the same transition.
+To learn the symbolic preconditions $P$ for the NSRT corresponding to partition $\psi$, we use a simple inductive approach that restricts learning by assuming that for each lifted effect set seen in the data, there is exactly one lifted precondition set.\footnote{See \cite{silver2021learning} for a more expensive method that avoids this assumption.} By this assumption, the preconditions follow from an intersection of projected abstract states: where \textsc{Project} maps $\textsc{Abstract}(s)$ to the subset of atoms whose objects are all in $\textsc{Ref}(\tau)$.
+By construction, the semantics we defined in \secref{sec:representation} are satisfied over the training dataset: each transition belongs to one partition, and the preconditions for that partition must hold in its abstract state.